CHAI hosts weekly research meetings for graduate students at UC Berkeley. Below are samples of some of their work.

 - Mechanism design and other ways quantitative characterizations of a phenomenon can be used to predict and shape behavior.

-Recently, Monica has worked on two projects related to CHAI’s mission.
+Recently, Vael has worked on two projects related to CHAI’s mission.
 She has assisted with the paper on solving the cooperative inverse reinforcement learning (CIRL) dynamic game described in more detail in Jaime Fernandez Fisac’s profile and is working with Professors Anca D. Dragan, Tom L. Griffiths, and Anant Sahai on preference aggregation across agents.
-More specifically, in the latter project Monica and her colleagues have set up a study in which participants are presented with a problem that requires mediating between the preferences of multiple agents.
-Monica and her colleagues take participants’ responses and attempt to explain them using a quantitative model.
+More specifically, in the latter project Vael and her colleagues have set up a study in which participants are presented with a problem that requires mediating between the preferences of multiple agents.
+Vael and her colleagues take participants’ responses and attempt to explain them using a quantitative model.
 Their hope is to create a baseline standard of “fair” reactions to the problem—a standard to which the behavior of future AIs can be compared.

-Going forward, Monica would like research social inference problems.
+Going forward, Vael would like research social inference problems.
 She wants to continue to approach social cognition from a computational perspective, using probabilistic models and large-scale web-based crowdsourcing to investigate the computational goals and algorithms driving the social mind.
 By understanding the complex inferences made by human minds, she hopes to contribute to the development of artificial intelligence that can collaborate and is compatible with human behavior.